 The emerging human pathogen Fusarium

-We are particularly interested in epigenetic regulation mechanisms (histone modifications) that influence gene expression without an underlying change in genetic information.
+Regarding regulation, we are particularly interested in epigenetic regulation mechanisms (histone modifications) that influence gene expression without an underlying change in genetic information.
 Genes that code for fungal virulence factors – including natural products – are mostly located in heterochromatic regions.
 These are not expressed under standard laboratory conditions, but can be activated under certain (infection) conditions.
 We investigate relevant histone modifications (methylation and acetylation) and the involved enzymes that regulate these virulence genes, in order to develop new therapeutic approaches.

 Our main research areas are